neuroscout/neuroscout/docs/cli/index.md

 You can also install _neuroscout-cli_ directly on your system using a manually prepared environment, although this typically requires more effort.

+A third method of running analyses is Google Colab, though larger analyses will take longer to run using the limited free resources.

 ### Containerized Execution

 #### Docker